 When we moved house recently, we switched from our somewhat… rural… internet connection (slow and patchy really doesn’t cover it!) to a superdooper shiny Virgin connection.

 “Hurrah!” we thought – no more annoying spinning circles as we’re trying to watch something on iPlayer and it keeps having to pause to catch up.
 You can imagine our frustration when we got the TV and the router set up, started watching something, and… argggghhhh!
 It still wouldn’t play properly!

 What was going on?
 Our internet speed into the house is great – well over 30 Mb/s (compared with a fairly shaky “1” in the old place).
 So we realised it must be the wi-fi signal.
-The router’s upstairs (because that’s where the cable comes into the house) and so the signal just wasn’t quite reaching the TV properly!
+The router’s at the opposite end of the house from the lounge (because that’s where the cable comes in) and so the signal just wasn’t quite reaching the TV properly!

 Here are a few tips that might help you out if you’re having similar problems…